OpenCTI-Platform/opencti/docs/docs/deployment/integrations.md

 !!! note "Connectors list"

-    If you are looking to the list of OpenCTI connectors or native integration, please check the [OpenCTI Ecosystem](https://filigran.notion.site/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76).
+    If you are looking for the list of OpenCTI connectors or native integration, please check the [OpenCTI Ecosystem](https://filigran.notion.site/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76).

 ## Native feeds and streams